-With four million deliveries per year, birth is one of the most common reasons for hospital use in the US and is a huge expense for payers.
-Today, the US spends almost $82 billion per year on maternity care each year.
-Yet despite rapidly rising costs, national perinatal outcomes have not improved significantly over the last 15 years.
+Approaching 4 million deliveries per year, birth is one of the most common reasons for hospital use in the US and is a top expenditure for payers.
+Between 2004 - 2010, commercial payments for maternity care increased by over 50%, with out-of-pocket expenses borne by families increasing four-fold.
+Despite rapidly rising payments associated with childbirth national perinatal outcomes has not improved significantly over the last 15 years.

 - Women are screened at their first prenatal visit for unmet medical andpsychosocial needs.
 Women without significant unmet needs are scheduled forapproximately 30% fewer prenatal visits than has traditionally occurred.
 Women withunmet needs are scheduled to participate in OB led 90-to120-minute prenatal groupvisits focused on educationin pregnancy related health risk reduction at the samefrequency as one-on-one prenatal visits have traditionally occurred.

 - Hospital-affiliated and immediately adjacent outpatient birth centers with regularlyrehearsed rapid hospital transfer protocols are routinely offered to low risk womendesiring less medicalized births by nurse midwives in conjunction with a neonatalspecialist.

 - Contraception education is provided throughout the prenatal period along with theplacement of long-acting reversible contraception (LARC) prior to discharge from thebirthing facility for women desiring contraception.

 Projects and Outcomes

 Net Percent reduction in total annual American health care spending: 0.64%

 Net annual savings $23 billion / Total annual American health care spending in 2018 $3.6 trillion